 Edwards said the fact that he was raised in a small town in rural North Carolina, where his father worked in a textile mill, positions him well to represent Alabamians.

-“I grew up in the South, so I think I understand what Southern values are all
+“I grew up in the South, so I think I understand what Southern values are all about,” he said.

 Raised in Robbins, NC., Edwards was the first member of his family to go to college.
 He earned an honors degree in textiles from North Carolina State University in 1974, and an honors degree in law from the University of North Carolina at Chapel Hill in 1977.